kyma-incubator/compass/docs/provisioner/08-01-provisioning-gcp.md

 type: Tutorials
 ---

-This tutorial shows how to provision clusters with Kyma Runtimes (Runtimes) on Google Cloud Platform (GCP).
+This tutorial shows how to provision clusters with Kyma Runtimes on Google Cloud Platform (GCP).

 ## Prerequisites